 Did you know Exeter is one of the few cities with the ancient right to appoint a Bard?

-Any poet, singer, storyteller, rapper, or wordsmith aged 16+ and from Devon can compete, with the winner chosen by public vote on Wed 28th May at the Bardic Competition.
+Any poet, singer, storyteller, rapper, or wordsmith aged 16+ and from Devon can compete, with the winner chosen by public vote on Fri 29th May at a Bardic Competition, at Exeter Library.

 HOW TO APPLY

-To apply, please email Ceri on ceribakerflow@gmail.com with:
+To apply, please email current Bard Kev Payne on info@andonart.co.uk with:

 Your location